-2.2 Mini-roundatouts: Limitations
+2.2 Mini-roundabouts: Limitations

-For all their benefits, mini-roundatouts share the same disadvantages as traditional roundatouts.
-The primary concern is for vulnerable road users - pedestrians and cyclists.
-There are conflicting results on the impact of mini-roundatout on cyclist crashes (Austroads 2013).
-Mini-roundatouts should not be placed at intersections with known large pedestrian volumes, while cyclists are considered "just as vulnerable" on roundatouts as any other cross-road install one of Manuari (1900). ystem (Bode and Maunsell 2005).
-Conclusion
+For all their benefits, mini-roundabouts share the same disadvantages as traditional roundabouts.
+The primary concern is for vulnerable road users pedestrians and cyclists.
+There are conflicting results on the impact of mini-roundabout on cyclist crashes (Austroads 2013).
+Mini-roundabouts should not be placed at intersections with known large pedestrian volumes, while cyclists are considered "just as vulnerable" on roundabouts as any other cross- road system (Bode and Maunsell 2006).